harshraj22/SMTP_and_POP3/readme.md

-Look at [this](https://github.com/harshraj22/SMTP_and_POP3/blob/master/use.md) page for getting started on how to use it.
+Look at [this](https://github.com/harshraj22/SMTP_and_POP3/blob/master/use.md) page for getting started on how to use it and relevant screenshots.

 ### SMTP and POP3
 This project aims to mimic the functionality of sending and recieving email in a secure manner using SMTP and POP3 server.